Tools

 Blue Moon: Is There Really Such a Thing?

 The saying "once in a blue moon" has nothing to do with color.
-Instead it refers to the relatively rare occurance of what is called a "blue moon".
+Instead it refers to the relatively rare occurrence of what is called a "blue moon".
 (However, an actual blue-colored moon could occur from atmospheric effects such as a big forest fire on Earth causing a lot of haze.
 This has happened in the past!)

 A Blue Moon cannot happen in February because the calendar month never has enough days.
-Furthermore, sometimes the occurance of a blue moon depends on your time zone.
+Furthermore, sometimes the occurrence of a blue moon depends on your time zone.
 During 1993 a blue moon occurred in either in August or September depending on where you lived.
 If you lived east of the line that runs through the Atlantic Ocean, the blue moon occurred in September, but west of that line it occurred in August.

 Origins of The Definition of a Blue Moon

 A year can be divided into quarters, or seasons.
 In most years, each season contains 3 full moons.
 Just as the lunar cycle causes some months to have 2 full moons, some seasons will have an extra full moon.
-The Farmer's Almanac called the third full moon of any season containing four in total a "Blue Moon".
+The Farmer's Almanac calls the third full moon of any season containing four in total a "Blue Moon".

 Note that a season isn't exactly a quarter of a year.
 It is slightly altered because of the archaic Christian ecclesiastical calendar.
-This was the calendar used by the Christian church to determine the exactly date for certain holidays such as Easter, and it did not use the same lunar cycle that modern science recognizes.
+This was the calendar used by the Christian church to determine the exact date for certain holidays such as Easter, and it did not use the same lunar cycle that modern science recognizes.

 Upcoming Blue Moon Dates